Electromaster232/EHBingo-Python/README.md

 Installation
 ------------

-ElectroBingo-Python is compatible with the following environments:
+EndlessHosting bingo is compatible with the following environments:

 - Any OS that runs **`Python 3.5`**: